-While there are many surrogacy types, Nevada only permits gestational surrogacy.
-Consequently, Nevada surrogacy law prevents traditional surrogacy.
+While there are different surrogacy types, Nevada only permits gestational surrogacy.
+Nevada surrogacy law does not support traditional surrogacy.
 What is the difference?
 In gestational surrogacy, the surrogate will not have any biological ties to the conceived child.
 This is because both the embryo and sperm implanted into the carrier are from the intended parents or parent and donor via In Vitro Fertilization (IVF).
 On the other hand, in traditional surrogacy the surrogate acts as both the egg donor and gestational carrier.
-The latter is not legal in Nevada.
+The latter is not permitted under Nevada law.

 Parental Rights in Surrogacy

 In surrogacy, parental rights are very important.
 If you continue with the surrogacy process, you want to make sure you that you have both physical and legal custody of the child(ren).
 The gestational carrier does not have those same rights.
-Therefore, in order to protect your family, you may obtain a pre-birth order.
-This would be part of the surrogacy contract.
+Therefore, in order to protect your family, you must obtain a pre-birth order.
+This should be part of the surrogacy contract.
 Additionally, as the intended parents, you want to establish particular requirements for your surrogate.
-These may include the type of lifestyle the surrogate can have, as well as genetic testing you might require.
+These may include the type of lifestyle the surrogate can have, as well as genetic testing of the fetus.
 Furthermore, you will want to spell out any costs that you will outlay, including any possible compensation for your surrogate.